 Windows let you see the outside world, but they also let sunlight in.
 That sounds a bit romantic, but it’s not when you consider the radiant heat coming in.
 Windows kept open in summer overheat rooms.
 Overheated rooms increase cooling demands.
 Higher air conditioning demands mean bigger electric energy consumption.

-The solution in reducing air conditioning costs on Maui is to install solar screens on your windows during warm months.
+The solution to reducing air conditioning costs on Maui is to install solar screens on your windows during warm months.
 These covers block up to 70 percent radiant heat from getting into your home.

 2. Clean your filters.